swawrzyn/lwpt-fall20-git-demo/README.md

 # LWPT-FALL20-GIT-DEMO

-This is a readme file for the git demo for le wagon part time class.
+This is a readme file for the git demo for Le Wagon part time class.